Table of Contents

 Once there was a boy named Vikram who worked in his uncle’s small shop after school.
 One evening, while counting the money, Vikram noticed that he had been given extra change by a customer.
 He felt tempted to keep it, as no one was watching.

 After thinking for a while, Vikram decided to be honest.
 The next day, when the customer came again, Vikram returned the extra money and explained the mistake.
 The customer was surprised and very happy.
-He praised Vikram for his honesty.

 Vikram understood that honesty may seem difficult at first, but it builds trust and respect in the long run.